The bohmion method in nonadiabatic quantum hydrodynamics: Results for model systems

+\paragraph{Nuclear wavepacket splitting.} Another important effect accurately captured by the bohm-ion method is nuclear wavepacket splitting.
+In Figure \ref{fig:TullyIdens} we show snapshots of the nuclear density and BO projections during the course of the $k=10$ simulation.
 We see that the nuclear wavepacket ultimately splits into two wavepackets, one located on the lower BO surface and one on the higher BO surface.
 The latter wavepacket moves slower than the former, and so the two move apart as one would expect.
-This behaviour is missed by schemes based on independent nuclear trajectories.
+This behaviour {would be} missed by schemes based on independent nuclear trajectories.
 For example, in Ehrenfest dynamics the ultimate fate of a trajectory is that it follows a potential energy surface which is some weighted average of the two BO surfaces (rather than one or the other), and so nuclear wavepacket splitting of this sort is impossible \cite{Tully}.
-Thus, the coupling between the bohmion trajectories, through the (regularized) quantum potential, is therefore crucial in capturing this effect.
+Thus, the coupling between the bohmion trajectories, through the (regularized) quantum potential, is therefore {instrumental} in capturing this effect.